mindspore-ai/models/research/recommend/autodis/README.md

 ### Evaluation

-- evaluation on dataset when running on Ascend
+- evaluation on dataset when running on Ascend or GPU

   Before running the command below, please check the checkpoint path used for evaluation.